Ioannis Deligiannis (1738–1816): Life

 He was born in Lagadia, Arcadia.
 He was the son of Kanellos Papagiannopoulos and Golfo Sintichou.
 His grandfather, priest Ioannis Litinos, was one of the first settlers of the Pano Mahala of Lagadia.

 In 1790, the Turkish nobleman Haseki Aliaga Laliotis, paid a Turk Lagadian to assassinate Ioannis Deligiannis.
 The Turk was lurking in a Christian house and shot Deligiannis, who happened to be accompanied by only one servant.
 The bullet hit in the right shoulder blade.
 His servant managed to kill the Turk, but Deligiannis was seriously injured, as a result of which his right hand was permanently disabled.

 Ioannis Deligiannis carried out several projects during his rule.
 He built two churches in Lagadia (the Church of the Archangels and the Church of Agios Ioannis - both completed in 1808 within 40 days) and a school in 1795.
 He also built a church in the village of Anaziri.

 His attitude is generally characterized by friendly feelings towards the Turks, who often favored the proestoi.
-He hunted fiercely, together with the Turks, the rest of the Kodjabashi, the thiefs and the armatoloi (such as Theodoros Kolokotronis and Athanasios Petimezas), who were now becoming dangerous for the Ottoman power, but also for the interests of the proestoi.
+He hunted fiercely, together with the Turks, the rest of the Kodjabashi, the thieves and the armatoloi (such as Theodoros Kolokotronis and Athanasios Petimezas), who were now becoming dangerous for the Ottoman power, but also for the interests of the proestoi.